googleinterns/oss-fuzz-utils/README.md

 # oss-fuzz-utils
 A set of utilities for interacting with [OSS-Fuzz](https://github.com/google/oss-fuzz).
-Please make sure to clone this inside of OSS-Fuzz.
+Please make sure that this and oss-fuzz are sibling directories.